-The Trustees have appointed an Audit Committee consisting of three Trustees, all of whom are Independent Trustees within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110").
+The Trustees have appointed an Audit Committee consisting of four Trustees, all of whom are Independent Trustees within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110").

-Pursuant to its Mandate, a copy of which is attached hereto as "Appendix A", the Audit Committee is responsible for monitoring the management of the principal risks that could impact the financial reporting of the Trust, monitoring the integrity of the Trust's financial reporting process and system of internal controls regarding financial reporting and accounting compliance, monitoring the independence and performance of the Trust's external auditors, and providing an avenue of communication among the external auditors, Management, and the Trustees.
+Pursuant to its Mandate, a copy of which is attached hereto as "Appendix A," the Audit Committee is responsible for monitoring the management of the principal risks that could impact the financial reporting of the Trust, monitoring the integrity of the Trust's financial reporting process and system of internal controls regarding financial reporting and accounting compliance, monitoring the independence and performance of the Trust's external auditors, and providing an avenue of communication among the external auditors, Management, and the Trustees.
+The Audit Committee is responsible for reviewing and pre-approving all non-audit services and fees provided by external audit, and has the authority to establish specific policies and procedures concerning the performance of non-audit services which are to be reviewed annually.